louieh/dict-tiny/README.md

 [![PyPI version](https://img.shields.io/pypi/v/dict-tiny.svg)](https://pypi.python.org/pypi/dict-tiny/)

-Dict-tiny is a tiny command-line utility to look up English words or Chinese words from youdao.com.
+Dict-tiny is a command-line utility that can translate English and Chinese words, which makes it easy to translate words from command-line interface.
 Just for fun :)

 You can use `dict-tiny` in this way: